htcondor/htcondor/docs/users-manual/time-scheduling-for-job-execution.rst

 the deferral time arrives, HTCondor begins execution for the job, but immediately suspends it.

-The deferral time is specified in the job’s submit description file with the command
+The deferral time is specified in the job's submit description file with the command
 **deferral\_time**\ :index:`deferral_time<single: deferral_time; submit commands>`.